Open Cell vs. Closed Cell Wetsuits – Which to use for Scuba Diving?

 What is closed cell Neoprene?

-This is actually going to be the most commonly seen Neoprene that is used in wetsuits.
-This kind of Neoprene isn’t porous.
-While this means that the material is a little bit stiffer, it also means that you’re a little more insulated from the elements.
-It will last a longer amount of time which means that you’ll be able to hold onto it for longer periods of time.
+While this means that the material is a little bit stiffer, it also means that you’re a little more insulated from the elements when you’re using a closed-cell wetsuit.
+A close cell wetsuit will last a longer amount of time which means that you’ll be able to hold onto it for longer periods of time.

 What Kind of Neoprene is Better?

 Regardless of the Neoprene that the wetsuit is made out of, consider the other features as well.
 You will need thicker material if you are in colder waters.
-You may want a shell that is camouflage colored if you are considered doing things like spear fishing.
+You may want a shell that is camouflage colored if you are considering doing things like spearfishing.

 When to use closed cell

-Because closed cell Neoprene is stiffer and sturdier, you will find that most wetsuits are made of this material.
+Because a closed-cell wetsuit is stiffer and sturdier, you will find that most wetsuits for scuba divers are made of this material.
 You don’t want to get a wetsuit that you accidentally rip because your fingernails are just a little too long or sharp that day after all.

-While open cell Neoprene is more flexible, it is more fragile.
-With one finger, you can accidentally slice open the material.
 This makes the material a little bit more difficult to work with.
-However, there is a pretty good advantage to open cell Neoprene in wetsuits.
+However, there is a pretty good advantage to an open-cell wetsuit.

-Because it is flexible and soft, the material won’t be abrasive.
+Neoprene that is open cell is flexible and soft, the material won’t be abrasive.
 Because of these features, it is also a little more insulated.
-While you will still have to get a wetsuit that is made for the temperature of the water that you are getting in, this one will do the best at keeping you safe and as warm as possible.
+While you will still have to get an open-cell wetsuit that is made for the temperature of the water that you are getting in, this one will do the best at keeping you safe and as warm as possible.
 This is a huge plus for a lot of people.

 However, they are less popular with people that are just starting out.
-You won’t want to drop over $300 on a wetsuit when you aren’t certain of what you want out of the experience.
+You won’t want to drop over $300 on an open-cell wetsuit when you aren’t certain of what you want out of the experience.